 Foliar micronutrients help maximise early biomass

-Once the crop is up and has reached the 2-4 leaf stage we need to maximise its growth pre-christmas to ensure there’s a decent amount of biomass to go into the winter with.
+Once the crop is up and has reached the 2-4 leaf stage we need to maximise its growth before the end of December to ensure there’s a decent amount of biomass to go into the winter with.
 This can be helped with micronutrient applications.
-The easiest way to apply all of OSR’s key nutrients required in the autumn is to use a multi-nutrient, crop-specific product such as YaraVita Brassitrel Pro.
-It contains Mg, Mn, Ca, B, Mo and a small amount of nitrogen which are all vital to OSR growth.
-Trials have shown an application in the autumn gives, on average, a 0.3t/ha yield response over the past 5 years – that’s nearly £100/ha in yield.

-So, in summary, there are many ways that nutrition can help improve establishment of OSR this autumn to help it get off to the best start possible and keep its momentum going up to winter dormancy.
+So, in summary, there are many ways that nutrition can help improve the establishment of oilseed rape this autumn to help it get off to the best start possible and keep its momentum going up to winter dormancy.

 The following fertilisers are recommended for autumn application to enhance oilseed rape establishment